 Figure S9 Annual prevalence of Down's Syndrome in separate data sources

 HES: Hospital Episode Statistics for England; NDSCR: National Down Syndrome Cytogenetic Register.
-The denominator in HES is the estimated number of births in the birth cohort or number of HESIDs in the whole of HES, for each year of birth; the denominator for NDSCR is the estimated number of live births in England reported by the Office for National Statistics (1) Source: Hospital Episode Statistics (HES), NHS Digital (Copyright © 2019.
+The denominator in HES is the estimated number of births in the birth cohort or number of HESIDs in the whole of HES, for each year of birth; the denominator for NDSCR is the estimated number of live births in England reported by the Office for National Statistics (1) (see Estimation of prevalence and case ascertainment for explanation) Source: Hospital Episode Statistics (HES), NHS Digital (Copyright © 2019.
 Re-used with the permission of NHS Digital.
 All rights reserved) and the National Down Syndrome Cytogenetic Register (NDSCR), Public Health England.

 Table S4 Geographic regions of linked and unlinked records